mehdichitforoosh/atm-emulator/README.md

 4. `mvn spring-boot:run`

 If you want to run server locally, change the database url in `src/main/resources/application.yml` from `pgsql-db-01` to `localhost`.

+Spring Boot automatically create the schema and initialize it with sample data.

 You can see database shema in `src/main/resources/schema.sql` and initial data in `src/main/resources/data.sql`.